TheGrayFrost/smartKT/PROJDESC.md

 			- if it is a memory access instruction [dataman()] add instrumentation to
 				- find if it is a auto or static storage variable
 				- locate the variable within the funcLocalMap or globalMap depending on the case
+				- note down the locks held by thread while accessing the variable
 				- generate the corresponding READ or WRITE event
+			- if it is updation of a pointer [ptrWrite()] add instrumentation to
+				- find the new location where the pointer points
-				- note down the locks held by thread while accessing the variable
+				- add all the information collected by dataman
+				- generate the corresponding POINTERWRITE event

 6. pass2.py:
 	- converts executable.dump to XML format